engMohamedFouad/SchoolProjectCleanArchitecture/README.md

 10.Using Identity

-11. Added Authentication
+11.Added Authentication

-12Added JWT Token And SwaggerGen
+12.Added JWT Token And SwaggerGen

+13.Authorizations